-It’s not an exaggeration to say that all of those actions make up a far-reaching and, sadly, ongoing emotional genocide.
+It’s not an exaggeration to say that all of those actions make up a far-reaching and ongoing emotional genocide.

 Gulliver, though only in kindergarten, is already one of the most emotionally intelligent people I know.
-He has wept throughout every episode of The Handmaid’s Tale we’ve watched together.
+He has wept throughout every episode of The Handmaid’s Tale we’ve watched together, already acutely aware of how terrifying it is to be drowned in a cage in a swimming pool for loving the wrong person.
 I pride myself on raising my son outside the web of prejudiced restraints our society has woven, so I wanted to think of a new method of “punishment” for my child.
 One that emotionally educated the boy without harming him.
 So I came back to my original thought.
 Hurting someone else is the worst thing a person can do.
 Hurting someone… should hurt you.

 There are few things more disgusting than a man talking about an achievement of his — because of how easy society makes it for us to accomplish everything we want, ever, at any time — but I must say, my idea has been a resounding success.

 These days there is nothing my son wants to do less than spank his father.